ttadano/alamode/docs/source/formalism/formalism_anphon.rst

     \mathrm{DOS}(\omega) = \frac{1}{N_{q}}\sum_{\boldsymbol{q},j}\delta(\omega - \omega_{\boldsymbol{q}j}).

-If ``PDOS = 1`` is given, the program also print the atom-projected phonon DOS which is given by
+If ``PDOS = 1`` is given, the program also prints the atom-projected phonon DOS which is given by

 .. math::